mistress-of-loft-and-spire/punk.AnimatedTilemap/README.md

 # punk.AnimatedTilemap
 An extended Tilemap class that allows defining animated tiles in Flash- and HaxePunk.

 I really needed animated tilemaps in my project so I wrote this quick addon to make it as easy as possible.
-It mostly works with an array that store the different tile animations (with frames, framerate, timer and such) and the setTile() function.
+It mostly works with an array that stores the different tile animations (with frames, framerate, timer and such) and the setTile() function.

 The end result looks something like this: